As far as I’m concerned, good crust = good pizza, so Neapolitan-style Margherita pizza is by far my favorite.

 Neapolitan-style Margherita Pizza

-• When ready, flatten one of the dough balls with your fingers on a lightly floured surface and shape it into a roughly 10in (25cm) in diameter pizza.
+• When ready, flatten one of the dough balls with your fingers on a lightly floured surface and shape it into a roughly 10in (25cm) in diameter pizza (see FAQs for shaping tips).

 Wait at least 5 minutes in between pizzas to let the oven come back to temperature before you bake another.